nishantunderstand/springmvc/DeployApp-ApacheTomcat.md

 - copy the war from Project to that location.
   - paste & refresh it
   - It will automatically unzipped.

 ## mvn command
 - You need install maven in your laptop
   - mvn compile
   - mvn package
   - mvn install
   - mvn clean

+## Eclipse Version
+Run as Maven clean install

+War file be created in target

 ---